no-script-img

 Child Custody and Support

 Courts in Bergen County follow “the best interests of the child” system when awarding custody during the divorce process, as a well-versed attorney could help to explain.
-Some of the factors courts consider include parent involvement in the child’s life, parents’ work schedules, the child’s involvement in the community, geographic distance between the parent’s domiciles, and the location of other people who are actively involved with the child.
+Some of the factors Courts consider include parent involvement in the child’s life, parents’ work schedules, the child’s involvement in the community, geographic distance between the parent’s domiciles, and the location of other people who are actively involved with the child.
 The parent’s wishes may be considered but will always be secondary to what is best for the child.

 Child support is calculated using state guidelines that consider custody, parents’ incomes, and other financial factors.
 Courts normally follow the mathematical formula unless there are special circumstances, such as large uninsured medical bills or unusual costs for the care of a child.